PXLRoboticsLab/GazeboContainers/prlcontainers.md

 $ sudo apt-get update
 ```

-Install packages to allow to use a repository over HTTps:
+Install packages to allow to use a repository over HTTPS:
 ```
 $ sudo apt-get install apt-transport-https ca-certificates curl software-properties-common
 ```